explodinggradients/ragas/docs/getstarted/testset_generation.md

 ```

 :::{note}
 Each Document object contains a metadata dictionary, which can be used to store additional information about the document which can be accessed with  `Document.metadata`.
 Please ensure that the metadata dictionary contains a key called `file_name` as this will be used in the generation process.
+The `file_name` attribute in metadata is used to identify chunks belonging to the same document.
+For example, pages belonging to the same research publication can be identifies using filename.

 An example of how to do this for `SemanticScholarReader` is shown below.